gbouchar/ninjin.github.io/contact.md

 ## University College London ##

-I have a desk at the [One Euston Square][gmap] building at the University College London Bloomington Campus, the address can be found below.
+I have a desk in the [One Euston Square][gmap] building at the University College London Bloomington Campus, the address can be found below.

     Address:
+        UCL/BBC London Media Technology Campus
+        5th Floor
-        Floor 5, One Euston Square
+        One Euston Square
-        University College London, London Media Technology Campus (UCL/BBC) 40 Melton Street
+        40 Melton Street
         London NW1 2FD
         United Kingdom